 How can my child get a Roamin’ Rex Award Badge?

 When your child has collected 10 or 20 badges please complete our Award Badge Details Form.
-We will then make your child’s personalised Bronze or Silver Award Badge and contact the Wheels of Time site where you have requested it is presented.
+We will contact the Wheels of Time site where you have requested it is presented.
+We will then make your child’s personalised Bronze or Silver Award Badge.
+We will normally respond to your request within five days.
+It can take up to two weeks from your request being submitted to the award being received by the site at which it is to be presented.
+The site will contact you to arrange a date and time for the presentation.